Articaine and Epinephrine Injection

 |Special Senses||Ear pain; taste perversion|

-The following adverse reactions have been identified during postapproval use of Articaine HCl and Epinephrine.
+The following adverse reactions have been identified during postapproval use of articaine hydrochloride with epinephrine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a casual relationship to drug exposure.

 Persistent paresthesias of the lips, tongue, and oral tissues have been reported with use of articaine hydrochloride, with slow, incomplete, or no recovery.
 These postmarketing events have been reported chiefly following nerve blocks in the mandible and have involved the trigeminal nerve and its branches.